Praval791/Chat-App-Snappy-Chats/backend/readme.md

 * Mail transmission
 * Stores user avatars on cloud
 * Socket.io for real time messages and notifications
+* Forgot Password will only work for verified users.
 ### In Group chat
 * #### Admins Power
   - There is only single Group Admin